dou186f/assetManagementProject/README.md

 ```

 2. **Note:**
--The API is currently under development and not connected to a live server.
+- The API is currently under development and not connected to a live server.
--You can connect it to your own local server and test it using a simple dummy database.
+- You can connect it to your own local server and test it using a simple dummy database.

 3. **Run the Mobile Application:**
--Open the project in your IDE (e.g., Visual Studio).
+- Open the project in your IDE (e.g., Visual Studio).
--Build and run the mobile application on an emulator or a real device.
+- Build and run the mobile application on an emulator or a real device.

 4. **Testing with the API locally:**
--Configure the API base URL in the mobile app to point to your local development server.
+- Configure the API base URL in the mobile app to point to your local development server.
--Make sure the dummy database contains the necessary tables and sample data to test the app features.
+- Make sure the dummy database contains the necessary tables and sample data to test the app features.

 ---